-Dogs and cats with Food Allergy may have diarrhea or they may have skin or ear symptoms.
+Dogs and cats with food allergy may have diarrhea or skin or ear symptoms.

-Pets are not born with Food Allergy, but become sensitized by exposure.
-Food Allergy does often develop early in life; frequently at under one year of age.
+Pets are not born with a food allergy but become sensitized through exposure.
+Food allergies often develop early in life, frequently. prior to one year.

 Some clues to inhalant allergies:

-Seasonal symptoms reoccurring at about the same time of year from year to year are likely to be inhalant allergies; although some inhalant allergic pets itch all year around.
+Seasonal symptoms reoccurring at about the same time of year from year to year are likely to be inhalant allergies, although some inhalant allergic pets itch all year-round.

-Pets whose allergic symptoms are controlled by antihistamines alone are often inhalant allergies.
+Pets whose allergic symptoms are controlled by antihistamines alone often have inhalant allergies.

 Avoidance may be accomplished with a few items such as molds and dust mite particles.

-Hyposensitization (Immunotherapy), which involves having a laboratory make up a liquid extract of the primary allergens causing the pet's problems, then giving injections of this extract at gradually increasing dosage to desensitize the pet.
+Hyposensitization (Immunotherapy) involves having a laboratory make up a liquid extract of the primary allergens causing the pet’s problems, then giving injections of this extract at gradually increasing dosage to desensitize the pet.

 Contact allergy is a response to skin contact with a substance to which the pet is allergic.
-These may include, wool from blankets, plant materials (especially some of the mulches and groundcover vines), plastic food dishes and some collars.
-Some cleaning agents used on carpeting or floors may also be the cause.
+These may include wool from blankets, plant materials (especially mulches and groundcover vines), plastic food dishes, and some collars.
+Cleaning agents used on carpeting or floors may also be the cause.

-The itch from contact allergy is usually more severe than inhalant allergy and is in the area contacted; often the bottoms of feet, underside of the body and chin.
+The itch from contact allergy is usually more severe than inhalant allergy and is in the area contacted, often the bottoms of feet and the underside of the body and chin.

 Diagnosis of contact allergy is usually by eliminating the pet’s contact with the suspected agent and watching for the symptoms to resolve.